Lila-Gene George: Career

 George performed in concerts and lecture recitals across the United States, in Central America, in South America, and in Europe.
 She held solo performances as part of the Oklahoma City Little Symphony and the Houston Summer Symphony.
 During the 1940s, George was a part of the pianists' division of the Ladies' Music club in Oklahoma City, Oklahoma.
 As an adjudicator for the National Piano Guild, she judged a student piano recital at a festival sponsored by the San Jacinto Music Teachers Association in March 1972.

 On November 20, 1986, it was reported that George would have a recital at the Horton Foote Theater at Wharton Junior Community College that Sunday.
 She was a private piano teacher in South America (1948–1952), New York City (1961–1965), and Houston (1955–1966 and 1971).
 George's studio was based in Houston, Texas.
 She gave lecture recitals which discussed music that was used by Maurice Dumesnil when he was touring in South America.

 Personal life

 After graduating college, she married on September 11, 1941, to Richard P. George, a petroleum engineer.
 They were married for 66 years until Richard's death.

+George was an active philanthropist and donor to organizations like the Houston Symphony, the Junior League of Houston, the Houston Friends of Music (now Chamber Music Houston), and the International Alliance of Women in Music in memory of noted composer and fellow Boulanger student, Louise Talma.

 George died on December 22, 2017, in Wharton, Texas.
 Her memorial service was held at the St. Thomas' Episcopal Church in Wharton on January 4, 2018.